 Organic gardener Margie Hare is passionate about growing food using organic and permaculture principles.
-She has set up kitchen gardens, balcony or potted herb gardens, and larger projects such as food gardens for hobby farms, restaurants and cafes.
+She has set up kitchen gardens, balcony or potted herb gardens for clients and has been involved in larger projects such as establishing food gardens for hobby farms, restaurants and cafes.

 Top 10 reasons to buy organic

-- Prevents soil erosion – The soil Conservation service estimates that more than 3 billion tons of topsoil are eroded from croplands each year
+- Prevents soil erosion – The soil conservation service estimates that more than three billion tons of topsoil are eroded from croplands each year.

 - Protects water quality – Water makes up two-thirds of our body mass.
-Contaminated ground water pollutes our primary source of drinking water (many of these pollutants causing cancer)
+Contaminated ground water pollutes our primary source of drinking water.
+(Many of these pollutants cause cancer.)

-- Saves energy -Modern farming uses more petroleum than any other single industry consuming 12 % of the countries total energy bill.
+- Saves energy -Modern farming uses more petroleum than any other single industry consuming 12 % of the country’s total energy bill.

 - Keeps chemicals off your plate and out of your body – Pesticides are designed to kill living organisms and can also harm humans.

-- Supports a true economy – Hidden costs of inorganic farming include: pesticide regulation and testing hazardous waste disposal and cleanup and environmental damage.
+- Supports a true economy – The hidden costs of inorganic farming include the amount spent on pesticide regulation and testing, hazardous waste disposal and clean up, and combating environmental damage.

-- Promotes biodiversity – Despite the tenfold increase in the use of pesticides due to single crops, crop losses due to insects have doubles partly because insects have become genetically resistant to certain pesticides.
+- Promotes biodiversity – Despite the tenfold increase in the use of pesticides due to monoculture (single crops), crop losses due to insects have doubled, partly because insects have become genetically resistant to certain pesticides.

 - Tastes better – That’s one good reason why many chefs use organic foods in their recipes.
 It simply tastes better!